 You can also contact us by:

-DePaul University Libraries > About > About the Library > Commitment to Inclusion, Diversity, Equity, and Access (IDEA)
+DePaul University Libraries > About > About the Library > Commitment to Inclusion, Diversity, Equity, and Accessibility (IDEA)

 “Here at DePaul University, We Stand Together.
 St. Vincent de Paul taught us “love is inventive to infinity.”
 Love and hate cannot coexist, so there is no room for hate here.” -

 Taken from DePaul University’s Statement Against Hate

 The University Library is committed to supporting the